-Showing appreciation – whether you’re a leader or a co-worker—gives team members the boost they need to sustain enthusiasm and curiosity over time.
-And if you feel like you fall into the camp of the under-acknowledged, try this: Take control of your situation and be the appreciator.
-You never know – you could motivate others to follow suit.
-But in the end, making people feel good about the work they’re doing has a boomerang effect—it feels good to the giver, too.
+You never know, you could motivate others to follow suit.
+But in the end, making people feel good about the work they’re doing has a boomerang effect—it feels good to the giver too.

-- Verbalize it.
+Team member appreciation is key.
 Acknowledge work well done on a regular basis.
 Comments can range from the specific like, “The way you handled that client meeting was so smart,” to the general, “I appreciate the great work you do.”
-You’d be surprised how many team mates or bosses don’t give high-fives.
+You’d be surprised how many teammates or bosses don’t give high-fives.
 If you’re not used to giving kudos, start small (“nice job!”) and then build up.
 It’s the kind of practice that makes everyone feel better.

-- Listen.
 Listening is the language of love, social scientists tell us.
 When we’re at work we don’t want to get gooey, but here’s the truth: When someone listens to you – whether it’s an idea you’re sharing or a project challenge you’re working through, it feels supportive to have someone all in, witnessing what you’re going through.
-So put away your cell phone, don’t check your computer screen for emails and just be there for your co-worker.
-Without the distractions, you might make some ingenious project breakthroughs together, who knows!
+So put away your cell phone, don’t check your computer screen for emails, and just be there for your co-worker.
+Without the distractions, who knows, you might make some ingenious project breakthroughs together!

-- Provide opportunity.
-If you’re leading a team, offer training, education or work challenges that stretch team members to learn and grow.
+If you’re leading a team, offer training, education, or work challenges that stretch team members to learn and grow.
 If you’re not the mentor type, make sure everyone has access to the resources or people they need to keep developing skills and nurture a career trajectory they’re excited about.
 Be an advocate for everyone doing their best work in a job they love.